Parallel, Asymptotically Optimal Algorithms for Moving Target Traveling Salesman Problems: IRG-PGLNS Algorithm

 \SetKwFunction{GetInterceptionPoint}{GetInterceptionPoint}

+IRG-PGLNS is described by Alg. \ref{alg:IRG_PGLNS} and illustrated in Fig. \ref{fig:irg_alg_expl_fig}.
 Throughout IRG-PGLNS, we refer to the best tour we have found so far as the \emph{incumbent}, denoted as $\Gamma^*$.
 IRG-PGLNS initializes $\Gamma^*$ (Alg. \ref{alg:IRG_PGLNS}, Line \ref{algline:irg_gen_init_tour}) using the \GenerateInitialTour procedure, detailed in Section \ref{subsec:init_tour_gen}.
 IRG-PGLNS then begins its tour improvement loop (Line \ref{algline:irg_tour_improvement_loop}).
 Each iteration of this loop generates a set of sample points $\mathcal{S}_i$ for each target $i$. $\mathcal{S}_i$ contains the point where $\Gamma^*$ visits target $i$, denoted by $\GetInterceptionPoint(i, \Gamma^*)$, as well as $n_\text{rand}$ points randomly sampled using Alg. \ref{alg:RandomSamples}.
-Alg. \ref{alg:RandomSamples} repeatedly samples a time $t$ in target $i$'s time window at random, then samples an agent configuration $\qagt$ using $\RandConfig_i$, to obtain a random point $(\qagt , t)$.
+Alg. \ref{alg:RandomSamples} repeatedly samples a time $t$ in target $i$'s time window at random, then samples an agent configuration $\qagt$ using $\RandConfig_i$, to obtain a random point $(\qagt, t)$.
+While Fig. \ref{fig:irg_alg_expl_fig} shows the sampling strategy for the MT-TSP, Fig. \ref{fig:sampling_for_three_variants} shows the sampling strategy for the Close-Enough, Variable-Speed Dubins, and Robot Arm MT-TSPs.

-After constructing $\mathcal{S}_i$ for all targets, IRG-PGLNS finds a new incumbent $\Gamma^*$ via \TourViaGTSP, described in Section \ref{subsec:tour_via_gtsp}.
+After constructing $\mathcal{S}_i$ for all targets, IRG-PGLNS finds a new incumbent $\Gamma^*$ using \TourViaGTSP, described in Section \ref{subsec:tour_via_gtsp}.
 We pass the current $\Gamma^*$ as a seed tour that \TourViaGTSP improves upon.
 When planning time runs out, IRG-PGLNS returns the trajectory associated with $\Gamma^*$.

 \SetKwFunction{UniformRandomSample}{UniformRandomSample} \SetKwFunction{ConstructGTSPGraph}{ConstructGTSPGraph} \SetKwFunction{DepthFirstSearch}{DepthFirstSearch}